dialex/start-testing/docs/types/test-pyramid.md

 - Tests at the base of the pyramid (unit) are faster, cheaper and more precise
 - Tests at the top of the pyramid (UI) are slower, more expensive and more realistic

 Unit tests ensure a small and specific unit of code works as intended in isolation.
 That's why they are cheap and fast to run.
 These units of code interact with other parts the system to provide services.
 The behaviour of those services is tested by the service tests.
-Finally, a human needs to interact with those services and that is done through a User Interface.
+Finally, a human needs to interact with those services and that is done through a User Interface (UI).
 The UI tests check that the system as a whole does what the user expects, and that's why those tests are the slower to run and the most complex to write.

+> The test pyramid is a way of thinking about how different kinds of automated tests should be used to create a balanced portfolio -- [Martin Fowler](https://martinfowler.com/bliki/TestPyramid.html)

 Since it was introduced in 2009, new test types were developed.
 The "service tests" are nowadays called "integration tests" and include [API testing](/types) and [Contract testing](/types).
 The "UI tests" are nowadays split between [frontend testing](/types) and [end-to-end testing](/types).